ashleybaxter/iamashley/_posts/2017-03-14-what-does-validation-look-like.markdown

 But maybe I wouldn't think Jack has been validated if I had 3 kids to feed.

-Maybe I wouldn't think Jack has been validated if I'd left a job with a £60K salary to pursue it.
+Maybe I wouldn't think Jack has been validated if I'd left a job with a £60K salary.

 I'm fortunate that I'm building Jack with a financial cushion from other projects.
-This is why it's impossible to have a blanket response to <em>"What does validation look like?"</em>.
+This is why it's impossible to have a blanket response to, <em>"What does validation look like?"</em>.
 Everybody's circumstances / goals are different, therefore validation looks different to everyone.

 <h3>Playing The Long Game</h3>